tailcallhq/tailcall/tests/execution/graphql-conformance-015.md

         }

   # # Positve: defaults from input
-  # Disabled because Tailcall does not uses default values from Input Object
+  # TODO: tailcall should use defaults provided from Input Object
   # - method: POST
   #   url: http://localhost:8080/graphql
   #   body: